8 Unusual Adventures in our National Parks

 Virgin Islands National Park is known for its incredible snorkeling — you can swim alongside graceful sea turtles, sting rays and tropical fish that are as colorful as the Caribbean itself.
 One of the premiere spots is a tropical paradise at Trunk Bay Beach, where you can find an underwater snorkeling trail with markers guiding you to important spots in the coral ecosystem.
 A wonderful way to spend a day in the tropics.

 3. Up-close bear viewing

 This is, without a doubt, one of the best places in the world to get up-close and personal with coastal brown bears in their natural habitat.
 At the Silver Salmon Creek Lodge on the Cook Inlet in Lake Clark, Alaska, you’ll team up with bear naturalists and field experts who have been observing the bears in the area, season after season, for decades.
 You’ll be awestruck when standing in the presence of brown bears — boars, sows, juveniles and cubs — striding beside you on their way to feed on the salmon runs.

 2. Hiking over a lava flow by the sea

-In Volcanoes National Park on the Big Island of Hawaii, you can hike across an active volcano that erupts into the Pacific Ocean.
+At Hawaii Volcanoes National Park on the island of Hawaii, you can hike across an active volcano that erupts into the Pacific Ocean.
 Crossing hardened lava with steam rising from its cracks is fascinating by itself, but the real reward is at the end of the five-mile fire road trek.
 There’s an overlook where you can see the dramatic effects of hot lava connecting with the cooling Pacific Ocean, spouting enormous bursts of steam into the blue sky.